alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns.md

-+++
+---
-authors = ["Alex Elshamouty"]
+authors: ["Alex Elshamouty"]
-date = "2025-02-25"
+date: "2025-02-25"
-title = "Platform Engineering Antipatterns" description = "What to watch out when implementing a cloud platform strategy" summary = "A deep dive into common antipatterns in Platform Engineering, including the 'Platform for Everything' and 'Product Everything' approaches, and how to avoid these systemic traps." headerimage="" tags = [
+title: "Platform Engineering Antipatterns"
+description: "What to watch out when implementing a cloud platform strategy"
+summary: "A deep dive into common antipatterns in Platform Engineering, including the 'Platform for Everything' and 'Product Everything' approaches, and how to avoid these systemic traps."
-    "strategy",
-    "transformation",
+headerimage: ""
+tags:
+    - "strategy"
+    - "transformation"
-    "platform engineering",
+    - "platform engineering"
-]
-categories = [
-    "strategy",
-    "architecture",
-]
-+++
+categories:
+    - "strategy"
+    - "architecture"
+---

 # Platform Engineering Antipatterns